 But in the last five years, everyone in America and even my snobbiest European friends have caught up to my California crunchy ways, and I’m here for it.
 Now, even the beauty industry is in the microbe game.
-Pre-, pro-, and post-biotic skincare has probably already entered your consciousness either through an online ad, word of mouth, or from putting probiotic powder on your face because you’ve been bored and desperate during quarantine.
+Pre-, pro-, and post-biotic skincare has probably already entered your consciousness either through an online ad or word of mouth.

 The link between topical probiotic ingredients and healthy skin has been scientifically proven.
 I’ve been using and loving microbiome friendly and probiotic skincare for the last year.
 But I haven’t seen microbes in makeup—until now.
 Cover FX revealed their groundbreaking new Luminous Moisturizer this week, and its ingredients are more exciting than smelling bacon on a sunny Saturday morning.

 Bottom Line: Cover FX’s Luminous Tinted Moisturizer is a landmark new product for the brand.
 With an innovative topical prebiotic and probiotic formula, it’s the first major brand I’ve seen incorporate microbiome-friendly formulas and adaptogens like chaga mushrooms into makeup.

 Active ingredients: Prebiotic and probiotic active complexes, ginseng, chaga mushroom, Adaptogens